utkarshakya/AlphaNotes/README.md

     npm install
     ```

-## Usage

-- Access the application in your web browser at `http://localhost:8080`.
+5. Access the application in your web browser at `http://localhost:8080`.

+## To Run Locally Without Docker

+### Local Requirements

+- PHP 8.2
+- MySQL
+- Node.js
+- Composer

+### Steps

+- After cloning the repository, follow these steps to run the application locally:

+1. Install PHP dependencies:

+    ```sh
+    composer install
+    ```

+2. Install frontend dependencies:

+    ```sh
+    npm install
+    ```

+3. Start the PHP development server:

+    ```sh
+    npm run dev
+    ```

+4. Access the application in your web browser at `http://localhost:8000`.